DKTODesigns/loan-default-risk-analysis-dashboard/README.md

 # Loan Default Risk Analysis Dashboard

+## Team Collaboration

+This project was completed as part of a group assignment through the NPower Canada Data Analytics program.

+### Team Contributions
+- Dataset selection and initial project direction: Medhanit and Edwin
+- Exploratory analysis and insight discovery in Google Colab: Nuha and Divya
+- Initial Dash dashboard implementation in Visual Studio Code: Froila

+### My Contributions
+I helped guide the overall project direction and supported the team in defining meaningful business questions and identifying financial insights to explore within the dataset.

+My direct contributions included:
+- Oversaw project coordination and alignment across deliverables
+- Helped shape the analytical approach and identify target insights during early exploration
+- Refined and enhanced the Dash dashboard in Visual Studio Code
+- Improved dashboard usability by adding additional filters and replacing the year selector with monthly analysis
+- Created the final PowerPoint presentation and presentation narrative
+- Added markdown structure and documentation in the Colab notebook to improve readability and storytelling
+- Supported GitHub documentation and final project packaging

 ## Project Overview

 This project analyzes loan default data to identify borrower risk patterns, financial trends, and lending insights using Python, data visualization, and interactive dashboard development.